timuric/developer.sketchapp.com/_code-examples/04-sharing-code.md

 Doing this sort of thing isn't generally recommended though.
 Your plugin will be installed by the user and/or copied into place by Sketch, and you have no guarantees about what other plugins or files are available on the system.

-Furthermore, even if you are able to reliably find an external library, you will have no guarantees about which version of it is present.
+Furthermore, even if you are able to reliably find an external library, you will have no guarantees about its version number.

 If your plugin requires third-party libraries, we generally recommend that you include a copy of them inside your plugin bundle (subject to the relevant licensing restrictions).